ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_android/guide.en-gb.md

 To understand the difference between POP and IMAP, we will break down the elements that make up the processing of your incoming emails:

-1. **Your device**: a computer, smartphone or tablet.
-This is your consultation support.
+1. **Your device**: A computer, smartphone or tablet.

-2. **Your email client**: software or application dedicated to managing your emails.
+2. **Your email client**: Software or application dedicated to managing your emails.
 Your choice will determine the level of usability and functionality you will need to view your emails.

-3. **The receiving protocol**: a choice that determines how you check emails on your device.
+3. **The receiving protocol**: A choice that determines how you check emails on your device.
 This affects other devices that access the same email account.
     - **IMAP**: Your email client queries the email server and downloads the emails to your device.
-When you view an unread email, the server marks it as "read" by default.
+When you view an unread email, the server marks it as “read” by default.
 Other devices configured in IMAP will be able to check this status and view this email until it has been deleted on one of the devices.
     - **POP**: Your email client requests the email server and downloads the emails to your device.
 By default, once the email is downloaded to your device, the message is deleted from the server.
 As a result, other devices connected to this email address will not be able to view this email.

 ![emailpro](images/popimap-02.png){.thumbnail}